Gibberlings3/Skills-and-Abilities/README.md

 **MISSILE WEAPONS:** This weapon class allows the character to use Slings, Darts, and Crossbows.
 Mages, Druids, and Thieves can choose this proficiency but are restricted to Slings and Darts.
 Clerics can choose this proficiency but are restricted to Slings alone.

 **SPEAR:**  This weapon class allows the character to use Spears and Halberds.
 Druids can choose this class, but are restricted to Spears only.

+**ARCHERY:**  This weapon style improves the character's use of ranged weaponry to include: Bows, Crossbows, Slings, and Darts.
+- Marksman (1 slot): The character gains a +2 bonus to damage rolls.
+- Rapid Shot/Reload (2 slots): The character gains an extra 1/2 attack per round when using ranged weapons.

 ## More Meaningful Stat Bonuses